Honeymoon in the Galapagos: Your Guide to A Romantic Wildlife Getaway

 Honeymooners will love the intimacy of Endemic, which only holds 16 guests in panoramic suites with private balconies, so it never feels crowded.
 The boat comes with excellent diving equipment, stand-up paddle boards and glass-bottom kayaks.
 Plus, Endemic’s onboard naturalist is one of the most experienced, with over 20 years of knowledge to share.

 If your dream honeymoon involves adventure, unique landscapes, unrivalled wildlife, and a whole lot of island romance, then reach out to Scott Dunn’s travel specialists to start planning your bespoke Galapagos honeymoon package.

 Origin,Theory & Evolve

-Sister ships Origin, Theory & Evolve are the most comfortable premium-class yachts operating in the Galapagos, combining modern sophistication with quality guiding and accommodating just 20 guests each.
-They are both members of Relais & Chateaux.
+Origin, Theory & Evolve are the most comfortable premium-class yachts operating in the Galapagos, combining modern sophistication with quality guiding and accommodating just 20 guests each.
+They are all members of Relais & Chateaux.